Leaking faster than we can bail

 To attract new teachers, Florida has dramatically increased starting teacher pay.
 Note to the bright minds in Tallahassee: If you are losing teachers faster than you can hire them, perhaps you should think about reducing the existing teacher turnover instead of throwing more money at recruiting new teachers.

 If you are a new teacher hired in Lake County with no experience, your starting pay is $45,725.
-With 14 years of experience, a new-teacher-hire in Lake makes the exact same money as a teacher with no experience.
+With 14 years of experience, a new-teacher hire in Lake makes the exact same money as a brand-new teacher with no experience.
 A new teacher with 15 years of experience makes a total of $75 a year more than a kid out of college with no experience.

 Failing to retain experienced teachers means we have to hire too many new teachers with no experience.
 Are we surprised our schools are struggling when we can’t keep talented, experienced teachers in our classrooms?